Knitschi/DependencyVersioningProblemPaper/Sources/DependencyVersioningProblemPaper/CoexistingVersions.rst

 In the C++ ecosystem, having one dependency in multiple versions in a dependency graph is not possible by default.
 It causes problems due to ambiguous names during compilation, linking and in makefiles.

-In the next chapter I create an example C++ project that tries to overcome these problems in order to arrive at an design that allows multiple versions of one library to exist in a single dependency graph.
+In the next chapter I create an CMake based example C++ project that tries to overcome these problems in order to arrive at an design that allows multiple versions of one library to exist in a single dependency graph.